pasqal-io/emulators/docs/advanced/config.md

 ## dt

-Emu-MPS assumes the Hamiltonian is piece-wise constant in time for intervals of `dt`.
+Note that emu-mps assumes the Hamiltonian is piece-wise constant in time for intervals of `dt`.
 It then constructs the Hamiltonian by sampling the amplitude, detuning and phase of the pulse midway through the interval, and making a single Hamiltonian.
 The TDVP algorithm is then used to evolve the state by `dt`.
 There are two sources of error related to `dt`.

 - The discretization of the pulse
 - [TDVP](errors.md)